 Natalie’s family is British-Greek Cypriot and James’ is British, and their special day was very much a fusion of each heritage.
-The service took place at St George Greek Orthodox Church in Kingston-Upon-Thames.
-The early summer weather was the sort to make my wedding photographer heart sing, with just a few fluffy white clouds punctuating the azure blue skies.
+The service took place at St George Greek church in Kingston-Upon-Thames.
+The early summer weather was the sort to make my heart sing, with just a few fluffy white clouds punctuating the azure blue skies.

 Natalie was a natural in front of the camera and she and her three bridesmaids made the most of their time together as they got ready for the ceremony.
 Natalie was a breathtaking bride, and it was a delight to witness the clear pride her parents had in their beautiful daughter as she prepared to step into the next stage of her life.
 Natalie’s parents’ garden was the perfect backdrop for some photos of a remarkably relaxed bride who was more than ready to meet her groom and tie the knot!

-One of my favourite parts of any wedding is getting to photograph the couple after their ceremony and before their reception.
+One of my favourite parts of any wedding is getting to capture the newlyweds after their ceremony and before their reception.
 The mood is always romantic but light-hearted, as if the “hard work” is done and they can now get on with the celebration.
-The photos are a brief oasis in a day of activity and I always feel privileged to be allowed to be there as they share their first hours together.
+The images are a brief oasis in a day of activity and I always feel privileged to be allowed to be there as they share their first hours together.

 Natalie and James’ wedding was everything a wedding should be and I am grateful they chose me to capture their big day.